 The cost is usually MUCH higher than would be required for the administration of a living trust for an estate valued at the same amount.
 It usually takes months, or even years, longer to probate an estate than to administer a trust.
 Most estates dont need the supervision of the court unless disputes occur.

-For most families and individuals, the best way to avoid probate is to establish a comprehensive and funded living trust with supporting documents.
+For most families and individuals, the best way to avoid probate is to establish a comprehensive and funded living trust in Orange County with supporting documents.